lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 embeddings to the Lightly Platform.

 Imagine you have a dataset of 100 videos with 10'000 frames each.
 1 Million frames in total.
-Using Lightly Docker and the Coreset method we sample the most diverse 50'000 images (a reduction of 20x).
+Using Lightly Docker and the CORESET method we sample the most diverse 50'000 images (a reduction of 20x).
 Now we push the 50'000 images to the Lightly Platform for a more interactive analysis.
 We can access all metadata as well as the embedding view to explore the dataset, find clusters and further curate